Tuesday, August 18, 2020

 Thou shalt not covet thy neighbor’s house.
 Thou shalt not covet thy neighbor’s wife, or his male or female servant, his ass, or anything that belongs to thy neighbor.

-Thy neighbor's ass.
+Thy neighbor's ass (pronounced ass).

 It differs from the other nine in that while they’re concerned with the actions of sinners, the prohibition on being a coveter is about a sinner's thoughts and thus, an early description of thoughtcrime (a word coined by George Orwell (1903-1950) for his dystopian 1949 novel Nineteen Eighty-Four).
-Indeed Matthew (5:21-21, 27-28) anticipates Orwell in saying that it’s not enough merely to obey the commandment “thou shalt not commit adultery because “…anyone who looks upon a woman with lust has already committed adultery in his heart”.
-Jimmy Carter (b 1924; US President 1977-1981) quoted this in his Playboy interview, a statement of presidential probity neither shared nor always adhered to by all his successors and predecessors.
+Indeed Matthew (5:28) anticipates Orwell in saying it’s not enough merely to obey the commandment “thou shalt not commit adultery because “I say unto you, That whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart.”
+(King James Version (KJV, 1611)).
+Jimmy Carter (1924-2024; US President 1977-1981) quoted this in his Playboy interview, a statement of presidential probity neither shared nor always adhered to by all his successors and predecessors.
 In that context, it should be remembered there's an (unwritten) eleventh commandment: "Thou shall not get caught".

 No comments: